andriystr/Monapy/README.md

 Class Step must be implemented, method 'make' is main that take value and generate iterator.
-First step take value and generating iterator, that iteratively by one values is passed other step, this process continue while to last step in the chain.
+First step take value and generating iterator, that iteratively by one values is passed other step, this process continue while to the last step in the chain.
 Bindings define which step the value is passed to.
 Steps may be bind by next bindings: bind, loop, or_bind.

 #### Bind
-The values (in iterator) is passed to next step.
+The values (in iterator) is passed to the next step.
 ##### Examples:
 ```python
 >>> from monapy import Step